liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 To this point, we've only discussed how to move/restore single entities to/from the Recycle Bin.
 What happens if we need to move a collection of entities, or a parent entity?
 For example, a folder with a collection of documents.
-The fundamental logic is the same for moving collections of entities, but they are a few different aspects we'll need to consider.
+The fundamental logic is the same for moving collections of entities, but there are a few different aspects we'll need to consider.

 For our sample Jukebox portlet, albums are closely related to parent entities because they are a collection of songs.
 Let's learn how the Jukebox portlet is